 Demographics of survey respondents

 The survey started with water and sewer tap and impact fees.
-There are a couple key distinctions to keep in mind when comparing tap and impact fees.
+There are some key distinctions to bear in mind when comparing tap and impact fees.

 Tap fees should recover the cost of making the actual water or sewer tap.
 This includes direct costs such as labor, materials and vehicle use as well as any indirect costs associated with completing the tap.
 Tap fees are classified as operating revenues.